-She means this high-tech, perfected form of slavery, imprisoning the mind and sequestering it from reality itself.
+She means this high-tech, perfected form of slavery, imprisoning the mind and sequestering it in Plato’s Cave.
 For the fusion with the machine means not just surveillance, the recording of every heartbeat, every emotion, every thought, verbatim; an interface is bi-directional; the self-implanting, self-assembling nanotechnological arrays will include receivers as well as transmitters.
 Whatever can be read out of the human brain can be written in, enabling emotional manipulation, thought replacement, controlled hallucination — even a non-consensual total immersion in Virtual or Augmented Reality.
 The Matrix, as Keanu Reeves has said, is not fiction but a documentary.

 “There’s no getting away from this,” says Fitts.
 “There is no ‘away’, any more.
 People think that if they just keep their heads down and do what they’re told, perhaps the system will leave them alone.
 And maybe that was true in the past, but it no longer applies.
 The middle of the road is disappearing.
 This time they’re coming for everyone.”

 And she’s right.
 Have you noticed, in the pronouncements of the globalist billionaires who call themselves ‘philanthropists’, how it’s always about everyone now?
 Connecting every human being on the planet.
 Vaccinating every human being on the planet.
 When Schwab talks about ‘inclusivity’, this is what he means: he means everyone.
 He means the centralisation of humanity into a single, unified collective.
 “A re-imagining,” as Schwab euphemistically puts it, “of what it means to be human.”